k1rta/k1rta/README.md

 <p>
 I obtained a BScSS and MSSc in International Relations from Tallinn University of Technology.

-I  previously studied in Cyprus and South Korea and worked in Malta.
+I studied in Cyprus and South Korea as an exhange student and worked in Malta.

-I have 8 years of working experience as a software tester at Kuehne+Nagel, iGame, Nekmit and Cybernetica.
+I have 8 years of working experience as a QA Engineer at Kuehne+Nagel, iGame, Nekmit and Cybernetica.

 I like doggos, gym, photography, nature and travelling.